 The marshes had become too dangerous for all sorts of reasons.
 We headed north towards Dargot.
 Perhaps this city would offer us peace and safety?
 Perhaps not.

-End of Volume 2
+End of Book 2

 Thanks for reading the second book in the HTADDB series.
 You can pick up the eBook at Amazon or any outlet that sells epubs (iBooks, Kobo, Smashwords etc.).